media-admin/janecka/wp-content/plugins/advanced-coupons-for-woocommerce-free/readme.txt

 == Notes ==

-Advanced Coupons is absolutely, positively the best <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend" title="Best WooCommerce Coupons Plugin">WooCommerce coupons plugin</a> on the market.
+Advanced Coupons is absolutely, positively the <a href="https://advancedcouponsplugin.com/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend" title="Best WooCommerce Coupons Plugin">best WooCommerce coupons plugin</a> on the market.
 It is both easy and powerful.

 We took the pain out of creating advanced coupon deals in WooCommerce and made it easy.
 Check out all <a href="https://advancedcouponsplugin.com/pricing/?utm_source=wprepo&utm_medium=link&utm_campaign=acfwf" rel="friend">Advanced Coupons features</a>.